How to Become a Digital Nomad in Chiang Mai

 Finding Work

-When you come to Chiang Mai on a tourist visa, you are technically prohibited from working.
-Thailand is very protective of their economy and they don’t want foreigners to take jobs away from Thai people.
+When you come to Chiang Mai on a tourist visa or even a digital nomad visa, you are technically prohibited from working.
+Thailand is very protective of their economy, and they don’t want foreigners to take jobs away from Thai people.
 If you choose to work here, even digitally, you may be in violation of their rules.

-Thai authorities have gone on the record to say that any work in Thailand, even work performed online, for a client outside of Thailand, requires a work permit.
+If you are here with a tourist visa, you just need to be careful that it might not be legally correct.
 While I’ve never heard of any digital nomads getting prosecuted for working from a Starbucks, it’s important to be aware that you may be breaking the law by doing so.

 These laws are similar to what you’ll find in other countries that prohibit any kind of work on a tourist visa.
 In practice, Thai authorities haven’t shown a lot of indication that they want to fight this on a significant scale.
 The masses of digital nomads you see working in coffee shops don’t seem to care either.